cloudfoundry-attic/bosh-notes/certificate-authority.md

 * user can download root CA certificate from the director to validate VMs certificates when connecting

+## Requirements
+* An additional helper function (such as the above example `<%= certificate() %>`) or another way to define a 'certificate' type for templates needs to be available.
+This could look similar to [link types](https://github.com/cloudfoundry/bosh-notes/blob/master/links.md)

 ## Details
 During Director startup use openssl to generate root CA key and cert